Split infinitive: History of the controversy

-Post-1960 authorities show a strong tendency to accept the split infinitive.
 Follett, in Modern American Usage (1966) writes: "The split infinitive has its place in good composition.
 It should be used when it is expressive and well led up to."
 Fowler (Gowers' revised second edition, 1965) offers the following example of the consequences of refusal to split infinitives: "The greatest difficulty about assessing the economic achievements of the Soviet Union is that its spokesmen try absurdly to exaggerate them; in consequence the visitor may tend badly to underrate them" (italics added).
 This question results: "Has dread of the split infinitive led the writer to attach the adverbs ['absurdly' and 'badly'] to the wrong verbs, and would he not have done better to boldly split both infinitives, since he cannot put the adverbs after them without spoiling his rhythm" (italics added)?
 Bernstein (1985) argues that, although infinitives should not always be split, they should be split where doing so improves the sentence: "The natural position for a modifier is before the word it modifies.
 Thus the natural position for an adverb modifying an infinitive should be just … after the to" (italics added).
 Bernstein continues: "Curme's contention that the split infinitive is often an improvement … cannot be disputed."
 Heffernan and Lincoln, in their modern English composition textbook, agree with the above authors.
 Some sentences, they write, "are weakened by … cumbersome splitting," but in other sentences "an infinitive may be split by a one-word modifier that would be awkward in any other position."